Stochastic differential equations driven by fractional Brownian motion and Poisson point process: Introduction

+where $f$ is a deterministic function, and $p$ is a stationary Poisson point process whose counting measure $N_p$ is a Poisson random measure with L\'evy measure $\n$ (see Section~\ref{sec2} for more details).

 One of the motivations for our study is to consider a general reserve process of an insurance company, perturbed by an additive noise that has long term dependency.
-A commonly seen perturbed reserve (or surplus) model is of the following form: \bea U_{t}=x+c(1+\rho)t+\e W_{t}-L_{t}, \qq t\in[0,T]. \eea Here $x\geq 0$ denotes the initial surplus, $T>0$ is a fixed time horizon, and $L_t$ denotes cumulated claims up to time $t$, $c>0$ is the premium rate, and $\rho>0$ is the ``safety" (or expense) loading; and finally, $W=\{W_{t}:t\ge0\}$ is a Brownian motion, which represents an additional uncertainty coming from either the aggregate claims or the premium income, and $\e>0$ is the perturbation parameter.
-We refer to the well-referred book \cite[Chapter 13]{RSST} and the references cited therein for more explanations of such models.
+A~commonly seen perturbed reserve (or surplus) model is of the following form:

+Here $x\geq0$ denotes the initial surplus, $c>0$ is the premium rate, $\rho>0$ is the ``safety'' (or expense) loading, $\e>0$ is the perturbation parameter, $W=\{W_{t}\dvtx t\ge0\}$ is a Brownian motion, which represents an additional uncertainty coming from either the aggregated claims or the premium income, $L_t$ denotes cumulated claims up to time $t$, and finally, $T>0$ is a fixed time horizon.
+We refer the reader to the well-referred book \cite{RSST}, Chapter~13, and the references therein for more explanations of such models.

-In this paper we are particularly interested in the case where the diffusion perturbation term possesses long-range dependency.
-Such a phenomenon has been noted in insurance models based on the observations that the claims often display long memories due to extreme weather, natural disasters, and also noted in casualty insurance such as automobile third-party liability (cf. e.g., \cite{Deb, frango1, frango2, frango3,HP, mich1, mich2} and references cited therein).
-A reasonable refinement that reflects the long memory but also retain the original features of the aggregated claims is to assume that the Brownian motion $W$ in (\ref{U}) is replaced by a fractional Brownian motion $B^H$, for a certain Hurst parameter $H\in(0,1)$.
-In fact, if we assume further that in addition to the premium income, the company also receives interest of its reserves at time with interest rate $r>0$, and that the safety loading $\rho$ also depends on the current reserve value, one can argue that the reserve process $X$ should satisfy an SDE of the form of (\ref{SDE0}) with
+In this paper, we are particularly interested in the case where the diffusion perturbation term possesses long-range dependence.
+Such a phenomenon has been noted in insurance models based on the observations that the claims often display long memories due to extreme weather, natural disasters, and also noted in casualty insurance such as automobile third-party liability (cf. e.g., \cite{Deb,frango1,frango2,frango3,HP,mich1,mich2} and references therein).
+A~reasonable refinement that reflects the long memory but also retains the original features of the aggregated claims is to assume that the Brownian motion $W$ in (\ref{U}) is replaced by a fractional Brownian motion $B^H$, for a certain Hurst parameter $H\in(0,1)$.
+In fact, if we assume further that in addition to the premium income, the company also receives interest of its reserves at time with interest rate $r>0$, and that the safety loading $\rho$ also depends on the current reserve value, one can argue that the reserve process $X$ should satisfy an SDE of the form of (\ref {SDE0}) with